How To Go Offshore And Diversify Your Life In 5 Simple Steps

 Whereas the jobs with the drilling company had been short-term gigs, that move to Ireland was indefinite.
 That meant obtaining legal residency, setting up a bank account, buying a car, getting a local driver’s license, and all the other fun things you do when you move to another country.

 Ireland became my first real experience at internationalizing my life.

-I have obtained residency (in 4 countries), opened bank accounts (more than 20 accounts in 12 countries), launched and operated businesses (in 7 countries), bought real estate (in 24 countries), educated my children (in 3 countries), and obtained a second citizenship (and am working now on 2 more).
+I have obtained residency (in 4 countries), opened bank accounts (more than 25 accounts in 15 countries), launched and operated businesses (in 7 countries), bought real estate (in 24 countries), educated my children (in 4 countries), and obtained a second citizenship (and am working now on another).

 The offshore publishing industry refers to it as planting flags.
 Each time you take an action in another country, you are said to be planting a flag.
 I’ve come to think of it more cohesively as internationalizing your life.